(Visited 1,421 times, 1 visits today)

 Park Lincoln by Reside is a 15-story, 140-unit contemporary apartment building at 2470 N Clark St in Lincoln Park.

 The building was completed in 1969.
 It’s easily recognizable by its white concrete risers and balconies and the horizontal bands of chocolate-colored brick.
 No architecture firm is identified with the building on the web.

-Park Lincoln was acquired in January of 2014 by Punch Bowl LLC, an affiliate of Newcastle Limited, which plans an extensive makeover of the building.
-Newcastle’s CEO has been reported to name LLCs after spots in Crested Butte, CO, e.g. the Devil’s Punch Bowl.
+Park Lincoln was acquired in January of 2014 by an affiliate of Reside Living, which has undertaken an extensive makeover of the building and the apartments.

-Park Lincoln has studio, convertible and 1-bedroom floor plans.
+Park Lincoln has convertible and 1-bedroom floor plans.

 Amenities, services, policies

-The building has both covered and uncovered parking spaces available in an area where parking is scarce.
+Park Lincoln has both covered and uncovered parking spaces available in an area where parking is very scarce.

 Cats and dogs are accepted, subject to limits and payment of additional fees.

 Park Lincoln has on-site management and leasing staff.